 - 4. Locate the HEADER SENSORS and HEADER PRESSURE FLOAT fields.
-They will be located on either the HEAD 1 or the HEAD 2 tab. - 5.
+They will be located on either the HEAD 1 or the HEAD 2 tab found at bottom of display. - 5.
 Select ENABLE (A) in the HEADER SENSORS field. - 6.
-Select NO (B) in HEADER PRESSURE FLOAT field
+Select NO (B) in HEADER PRESSURE FLOAT field.